History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 The Importance of Environmental Regulations for Preventing Future Crises

-• Cleaner Production: Polluters must be made to answer for their actions.
+• Cleaner Production: Polluters must be held accountable for their actions.

 • Environmental Watch: PFAS and microplastics should be more regulated.

-• Federals and State partnership: Supplementary, Federal, and State funds for water quality programs.
+• Federal and State partnership: Supplementary, Federal, and State funds for water quality programs.

 Conclusion